TartanLlama/codeart/index.md

 <p></p>
 We are currently preparing for our first call for submissions.

+It will open in August 2019 and run for 45 days.

 See our [submissions](/submit) page for an idea of what we'll be looking for.

+Stay up-to-date here or [@codeart_journal](https://twitter.com/codeart_journal) on Twitter.